Codecademy/docs/content/java/concepts/array-list/terms/clear/clear.md

   - 'paths/computer-science'
 ---

 The **`.clear()`** method in Java removes all elements from an [`ArrayList`](https://www.codecademy.com/resources/docs/java/array-list).
 After invoking this method, the `ArrayList` will be empty, but its capacity remains unchanged.
-The method does not return a value; it simply empties the list.
+The method does not return a value, it simply empties the list.

 ## Syntax